Senators beat inconsistent Blue Jackets 2-0

-COLUMBUS, Ohio (AP) -- Kyle Turris and Ryan Dzingel scored goals and Mike Condon made 42 saves to lead the Ottawa Senators past the Columbus Blue Jackets 2-0 on Thursday night.
+COLUMBUS, Ohio (AP) -- The Columbus Blue Jackets, trailing 2-0 with the clock winding down Thursday night, got a full minute of a 5-on-3 power-play chance.
+But the NHL's best power-play unit couldn't capitalize, bouncing one of the shots off the post.

+That was emblematic of the Blue Jackets' night as they lost to the Ottawa Senators 2-0 behind goaltender Mike Condon, who stopped a career-high 42 shots.

-Condon was always where he needed to be for the Senators, who have won four of their last five and handed Columbus its fifth loss in the last eight games.
+Kyle Turris and Ryan Dzingel scored goals, and Condon was always where he needed to be for the Senators, who have won four of their last five and handed Columbus its fifth loss in the last eight games.

-The Blue Jackets had trouble establishing passing lanes, and when they got the open looks, shot the puck right at Condon or off target.
+The Blue Jackets got their looks, but shot the puck right at Condon or off target time after time.
 Eleven Columbus players took multiple shots with nothing to show for it.

+''They're a team that loves to throw the puck at the net, and I love those types of games,'' Condon said. ''You don't have time to think, you're just reacting the whole game.
+You shut your brain off and just play, and that's when I'm at my best.''

 Sergei Bobrovsky had 26 saves for the Blue Jackets, who were shut out for the first time since a 5-0 loss at Washington on Jan.
 5 to end a franchise-record 16-game winning streak.